rabBit64/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

 ```shell
   python train.py --input_train_path=[INPUT_TRAIN_PATH]
 ```
-INPUT_TRAIN_PATH is the path to the output folder in the previous step.
-The model is saved as 'model.h5' in the current directory.
+INPUT_TRAIN_PATH is the path to the output folder in the previous step. (either Relative or Absolute path) The model is saved as 'model.h5' in the current directory.

 Watch [this video](https://www.youtube.com/watch?v=5epWNiv5EKk&t=77s) for the overall workflow.
 [more details](https://www.slideshare.net/JiHyunKim204)